 Unitil - Lost and Unaccounted for Gas (“LAUF”) is caused by a variety of factors, including meter accuracy, timing differences between billing measurements and the city gate and individual customer meters, measurement accuracy of liquid inventory (e.g., LNG, propane) and pipe leaks (i.e., fugitive emissions).
 Because gas leaks are only one component of LAUF, it is not a reliable proxy for measuring fugitive emissions on the distribution system.
 The work performed by the local gas distribution companies under GSEP has reduced methane emissions in the Commonwealth.
 Unitil is supportive of efforts to continue leveraging GSEP to minimize these emissions.

-Supported by: HEET/PowerOptions
+Supported by: HEET, PowerOptions

 Opposed by: NEGWA/USW